William Hobson: Death

-Hobson suffered a second stroke.
-Prior to being relieved of office, the Auckland Times reported his death 10 September 1842, which is confirmed on his tombstone.
-Following his funeral, he was buried in the Symonds Street cemetery, Auckland, on Tuesday, 13 September.
+Hobson suffered a second stroke and, prior to being relieved of office, the Auckland Times reported his death 10 September 1842, which is confirmed on his tombstone.
+He was buried in the Symonds Street cemetery on Tuesday, 13 September, at a funeral with military honors attended by all government officials, a naval contingent, and (referring only to settlers) "nearly all the respectable inhabitants".
 A great number of Māori attended his funeral.
 Uhunga (expressions of grief) were performed as if for one of their own great chiefs.
 Copies of Ko te Karere o Nui Tireni directed Māori mourners to follow the funeral precession to the burial in the Symonds Street cemetery.
 Almost every Māori man carried a musket which they fired off once the military salute had been fired.
 Most of the Māori women had their hair ornamented with wreaths of flowering supplejack.

 Legacy

 Several places in New Zealand are named after Hobson including: